The Finnish blogger files the following book review of Diana West’s American Betrayal with the Tundra Tabloids.

 However, in the end I just decided that I must get it.
-The reviews and the discussion around the book had raised my curioisity to the point that there was no other choice left but to get it and read it.
+The reviews and the discussion around the book had raised my curiosity to the point that there was no other choice left but to get it and read it.
 After reading the book I’m glad I did.
 Whether you agree with the conclusions or not, the book provides a coherent picture and explains logically why the WW II in Europe developed as it did.
 It asks the right questions and provides a logical answer to each question.
 I don’t have access to the source material, so I cannot say if it has been interpreted in the way it should.

-I did not intend to read American Betrayal at all and I would not have read the book, if Ron Radosh had not published his infamous takedown at Frontpage.
-At that point I knew that the book had hit a nerve somewhere and shattered the comfortable illusions of ”Good War” that America won against a heinous enemy with the help of ”Uncle Joe” and the Red Army.
+I did not intend to read American Betrayal at all and I would not have read the book if Ron Radosh had not published his infamous takedown at Frontpage.
+At that point, I knew that the book had hit a nerve somewhere and shattered the comfortable illusions of ”Good War” that America won against a heinous enemy with the help of ”Uncle Joe” and the Red Army.

 The Winter War

 My home country Finland is mentioned by name a few times in the book and portrayed as a victim of the Soviet Union, which together with Nazi Germany conspired the start of World War II.
 The same point is made very well in the movie Soviet Story.
 The USSR leaders should have been among the accused in the Nuremberg trial instead of being on the prosecution side.
 The USSR invaded Poland the same time as Nazi Germany but somehow escaped any responsibility for starting the war.